DHTMLX/docs-suite/docs/treegrid/api/treegrid_expand_method.md

 @signature: {'expand(id: string): void;'}

 @params:
-- id	string		the id of a node to expand
+`id: string` - the id of a node to expand

 @example:
 treegrid.expand("native");